Patty collects recipes and gadgets from the past and is particularly interested in early American history and all

 - Sheet pan, lined with aluminum foil or parchment paper

 - In a heavy saucepan, melt butter over medium-high heat.
 Add the syrup and cook, stirring constantly, until it reads 290 degrees F on a candy thermometer or until drizzled syrup hardens to a firm ball when placed in cold water.

 - Put the saucepan in a larger pan of cold water to stop the cooking.
 Quickly pour the hot syrup onto aluminum foil, greased cake pans, a greased sheet pan, or even on a greased countertop, and allow to cool.

 - Crack into bite-size pieces.
 Place the candy in an airtight container and store in a cool, dry place.

 For an alternative form of maple candy, use some popsicle sticks and a couple of metal sheet pans that have been chilled in your freezer until very cold:

 - When you are ready to pour out the candy mixture from the cooking pot, line up the sheet pans on top of clean towels on your counter.

 - Starting at the bottom of a sheet pan, line up popsicle sticks about 2" apart in rows that leave 2" between the top of sticks and the bottom of sticks in the row above and below.
 Some cooks fill the pans with a layer of crushed ice, tamped down, but this tends to melt quickly, especially in warmer weather and a hot kitchen.

 - Drizzle candy mixture over each stick to make a slim lollipop.

 - Let the candy cool and harden.
-Lift the maple lollipops off the pans by grasping the handle of each and lifting at an angle away from you carefully so that the candy does not break apart.
+Lift the maple lollipops off the pans by grasping the handle of each and lifting them at an angle away from you carefully so that the candy does not break apart.

 - Place the lollipops, handle down, in a container like a large ceramic mug for serving.
 A pair of small tongs help to maintain cleanliness when removing each treat; but, you can also wrap each one in a cellophane wrapper available for candy and craft stores.